magnusarge/Starevents/README.md

 1. Send us the public link to the three endpoints (if you have made it public).
 2. Compress all the PHP files + SQL dump (of table’s definition) into a zip file and send it to indrek@billity.no or use GitHub/GitLab if you prefer.
 3. Include your textual explanations (if needed).
-If you have any questions, feel free to send me an email at indrek@billity.no Good luck!
+If you have any questions, feel free to send me an email.
+Good luck!